lenore66/driverApp/README.md

 Driver
 ------

 The drivers are parsed into an array for the drivers to be added.
 The add() function gets the time from the getDriveTime and mph from getMPH(distance, time); .
-The statement, 'if (time<0 ) return;' (line 69), doesn't process the driver if the time is negative. the driver The driver is then  constructor is created adding a new driver . the new driver is then compared to previous to drivers  and adds the distance and the time which in turn helps calculate the mph.
+The statement, 'if (time<0 ) return;' (line 69), doesn't process the driver if the time is negative.
+The driver   constructor is created by passing in the name distance and time.
+The new driver is then compared to previous to drivers.
+The drivers are then adds the distance and the time which in turn helps calculate the mph.